COCPORN/zed/crates/helix/README.md

 This contains the code for Zed's Helix emulation mode.

 This is just a repurposing of the code in the `vim`-directory to see if it is sensible to do.
+There are going to be a bunch of vim-references here, possibly forever.

+I am making a reference to the vim workspace so that commands that are sensible to reuse can be removed from the helix crate if they are just pure duplicates.

 === TEXT BELOW LINE IS FROM THE VIM-DIRECTORY ===